vickrum/dotfiles/README.md

 # dotfiles

-Shared configs for Ubuntu 20.04 (including on WSL2.)
+Shared configs for Windows 11 and Ubuntu 20.04 (including on WSL2.)